Vibration Frequency: How Sound Can Affect Blood Flow

 Ultrasound for Blood Clots

-Ultrasound technology can detect blood clots, aiding in diagnosing and treating conditions like deep vein thrombosis (DVT).
-Using a two-part process to create an image and detect abnormalities in blood flow, ultrasound is an effective diagnostic tool for identifying DVT.
+Ultrasound technology can detect blood clots, aiding in the diagnosis and treatment of conditions like deep vein thrombosis (DVT).

 Conclusion